The development and implementation of recommended policies to address obesity and improve population diets has been slow in Australia and globally.

 - Bringing together the public health community to assess the extent of implementation of globally recommended policies for creating healthy food environments in Australia

-- Creating a report card of Australian performance, by State, that clearly recognises good performance and highlights areas for further improvements
+- Creating a report card of Australian performance, by state and territory, that clearly recognises good performance and highlights areas for further improvements, download the 2017 and 2019 progress reports on the Publications and presentations tab on this page

 - Identifying priority areas for action in Australia to improve food environments.